 "You’re here on a Saturday morning, and you said official word.
 So what’s the unofficial word?"
 I have to shake my head again.
 She’s quick.
 I pour syrup on my pancake, and step back to the counter while she continues plating and pouring new pancakes.

 "Okay, well you know my office is tasked with tracking people like you."
 She nods.
 "Well, the Masks as we unofficially call them generally fall into two types of person.
 The first are the scary ones.
 The ones who do more harm than good, who seem to think being Delta gives them the right to as much collateral damage as they like, or who endanger others through incompetence or callousness.
 When we find these, we turn their identities over to the FBI."

 Sarah watches a new batch of pancakes.
 "I bet they knock a lot harder than you did."
 I nod.
 She's seen the news.

 "Okay, that makes sense.
 And since you're not FBI, I guess I'm not one of them?"
 I smile through a forkful of pancake.

 "Right.
 You're in the second group.
 You seem to genuinely want to help, to make the world better and to make a difference.
 We may not agree with your actions, but we respect your principles.
 Your heart is in the right place, and you're smart and careful."

-I shift in my stances to look directly as Sarah for a long moment.
+I shift my stance to look directly at Sarah for a long moment.
 She senses me looking and looks back.

 "Sarah, I saw your last fight with the Fury."
 Dozens of people caught it on their cell phones.
 "You took a helluva pounding you didn't have to take.
 Why?"